πΊοΈ Understanding Levels

 Kill Z (Death Plane)

-The Kill Z setting defines a height below which actors are automatically destroyed.
+Under the World category, the Kill Z setting defines a height below which actors are automatically destroyed.
 This prevents players who fall off the world from falling forever.

 - What it does: Any actor that falls below this Z-coordinate is destroyed